 - San Francisco voters pass first paid sick days law in the country.

-- ABB convenes national experts for work/family summit and releases report on work/family dilemma and solutions for all New Yorkers.
+- ABB convenes national experts for work-family summit and releases Summit Report: The Work-Family Dilemma: Policy Solutions for All New Yorkers.

 - New Jersey becomes second state to enact paid family leave.